gatsbyjs/gatsby/docs/docs/sourcing-from-seams-cms.md

 title: Sourcing from Seams-CMS
 ---

-## Overview

-[Seams-CMS](https://seams-cms.com) is a headless CMS system in which you can manage from simple content like blog posts to complex data structures like products and translations.
-After defining your data types you can easily add content based on your specific structures.
+[Seams-CMS](https://seams-cms.com) is a [headless CMS](/docs/glossary/headless-cms/) system in which you can manage everything from blog posts to complex data structures like products and translations.
+After defining your data types, you can add content based on your specific structures.
 Seams-CMS allows you to localize your content and has an advanced security and workflow model.
-Your content can be retrieved through different JSON API and GraphQL endpoints which allows you to use your content as you see fit.
+Your content can be retrieved through different JSON APIs and GraphQL endpoints, which allows you to use your content as you see fit.

-Seams-CMS makes it possible use your content in different scenario's: on your website, in your blogs, in your apps while managing your content in a single location.
+Seams-CMS makes it possible use your content in different scenarios: on your website, in your blogs, and in your apps while managing your content in a single location.

 Creating a Seams-CMS account is free for hobby or small sites.
-For this tutorial, you'll be using the demo workspace that is automatically generated when you create a new account.
+The code samples in this guide assume you're using the demo workspace that is automatically generated when you create a new account.
 Make sure you add an API key to this workspace in the API key settings.
 You will need your workspace ID and the (read-only) API key shortly.

 ## Setup